useblocks/awesomesphinx/docs/contribute.rst

 Not matching classifiers
 ************************
-If a package does not match the classifiers, which are used to search for packages on PyPi, it can be added by hand.
-However, it still must be available on PyPi!
+If a package does not match the classifiers, which are used to search for packages on PyPI, it can be added by hand.
+However, it still must be available on PyPI!

 Please open the file ``/projects.py`` and add the package-name to the ``EXTRA_PROJECTS`` list.